+The AYF Global is one of the working teams at Awaji Youth Federation.
 AYF is made up of diverse fellows, not only in terms of their culture and country of origin, but also in their academic background and professional skillset, and this diversity provides the foundation for AYF Academy.
-The project aims at offering cross-cultural communication training opportunities for the future global leaders of Japan.
+The team aims at offering cross-cultural communication training opportunities for the future global leaders of Japan.

-The idea behind the project is to create a space for Japanese students and employees to live, learn, work, innovate and lead with a diverse cohort of young international professionals.
-Participants get a chance to learn first-hand about business cultures, project management challenges and socio-political situations of different regions of the world.
+The team has worked on many projects so far.
+The idea behind one of the key projects is to create a space for Japanese students and employees to live, learn, work, innovate and lead with a diverse cohort of young international professionals.
+Participants get a chance to learn first-hand about business cultures, project management challenges, and socio-political situations of different regions of the world.
 As such two main programs have been designed.

 The first is a two-month immersive program for young professionals, with the idea of having them work alongside the fellows on their projects.
 This program has four main components: business English training, task-based project work, global mindset training, and special lectures.
 Based on the objective of the company the young professionals belong to, the lectures and task-based projects are customizable.